its-mieger/obj/README.md

 which overrides all comparision operators with one function:

-* If both implement the operator interface, the operator function is invoked for the descended object if the objects are descendants and the operation is commutative.
+* If both implement the operator interface, the operator function is invoked for the descended object if the objects are descendants and the operation is commutative (the compare operation is also treated as commutative).
 If objects are not descendants, the operator function is invoked for the left side object.

 * If only one implements the Operator interface, the operator function is invoked for the corresponding object.